 This is a notion that needs to be disabused.
 In the 21st century, a more important association with IP ought to be ‘value’.

-In 1997 Marvel Comics, the purveyor of superhero comics, went bankrupt with debts of over $400 million.
+Back in 1997, Marvel Comics, the purveyor of superhero comics, went bankrupt with debts of over $400 million.
 The ensuing turnaround has become a classic example of repositioning drained, unorganised and diluted IP rights.
 The owners recognised where the real value lay in the assets and grew this central nugget of the organisation with a long term IP strategy.
 Marvel has leveraged the value of its superhero characters through a series of highly profitable licensing deals.
 In 2009, Walt Disney bought the business - essentially the rights to the back catalogue - for an astonishing $4 billion.